Revisiting critical orbits of test particles traveling in a black hole background: Appendix B: the coefficients –

 \section{Appendix B: the coefficients $a_0$–$a_4$}

-\textbf{Acknowledgement} This work is partially supported by National Natural Science Foundation of China (Grant No.12505071) and by the Research Foundation of Education Bureau of Hunan Province, China (Grant No. 25B0635).
-This work is also partially supported by Hunan Provincial Department of Education Key Laboratory of Information Detection and Intelligent Processing Technology, and by Applied Characteristic Subject of Hunan Province "Electronic Science and Technology".
+\textbf{Acknowledgement} This work was supported in part by the National Natural Science Foundation of China (Grant No. 12505071) and by the Research Foundation of the Education Bureau of Hunan Province, China (Grant No. 25B0635).
+It was also supported in part by the Key Laboratory of Information Detection and Intelligent Processing Technology of the Hunan Provincial Department of Education, and by the Applied Characteristic Subject of Hunan Province, "Electronic Science and Technology".